AuzFox/ERA-3D-Docs/docs/api-reference.md

 	__Arguments__:

-	- `#!c float end: the distance from the camera where the`
+	- `#!c float end`: The distance from the camera where the fog ends.
+[0.0-1000.0]
-	- `#!c fog ends.
-[0.0-1000.0]`

 	__Description__:

 	Sets the fog end distance setting.

-	See fogmode().

 ### `fogMode`

 !!! info ""
 	__Signature__:

-	`#!c void fogMode(int mode)`
+	`#!c void fogMode(int enable)`

 	__Arguments__:

-	- `#!c int mode: the fog mode to use [true/false]`
+	- `#!c int enable`: Fog enable flag [true/false]

 	__Description__:

 	Enables/disables fog.

-	If mode is true, fog rendering will be enabled.
+	If __enable__ is true, fog rendering will be enabled.

 	Otherwise, fog rendering will be disabled.

 	Fog is rendered by fading the color of geometry to the set fog color.

 	The fog start setting determines how far from the camera the fade begins.

-	The fog end setting is the distance from the camera where objects

-	Will be fully tinted to the fog color.
+	The fog end setting is the distance from the camera where objects will be fully tinted to the fog color.

 ### `fogStart`